 I first learned this as a young child, exploring my grandmother’s basement, packed to the ceiling with carefully labeled and organized items as though she was preparing to seek refuge from the apocalypse.

 Which, in many ways, she was.

-She lived through starvation and disaster on the Dakota prairie.
-Later, she experienced the second World War and the Great Depression that followed.
+She lived through starvation and disaster on the Dakota prairie that followed the first World War.
+Later, she experienced the Great Depression and the subsequent war that followed.
 She felt the burden of providing for three children while also caring for a sister and a husband that faced medical crises.